Olli-Archives/Docker/README.md

 * create a file that you want to become a volume.
 * use the tag -v <path of volume you want to use:path on container where you want to copy volume to>
-* Example of this woudl be docker run -d -p8080:80 -v $(pwd):/usr/share/nginx/html:ro nginx In the example above, the docker hub describes where one should place a volume to on NGINX
+* Example of this woudl be docker run -d -p8080:80 -v $(pwd):/usr/share/nginx/html:ro nginx In the example above, the docker hub describes where one should place a volume to on NGINX. :ro means read only.

+## Modify files inside container
+To do this we need to run docker exec.  this runs a command on a running docker container.
+* docker exec -it <name or id of container> bash the -it flag mean interactive mode with sudo.
+Now you are in the docker and can cd into files.
+Changing things within the volume will also change things on host

+## Sharing Volumes Between Containers
+Containers running on different ports can share files between the two.  this can be accomplished with a command named --volumes-from.
+To see all possibilities that you can do withdocker run type docker run --help
+*docker run --name "name-of-container" --volumes-from "name-of-container-that-has-volume" -d -p 80801:80 nginx

+## References
+This writeup was made from reference to https://www.youtube.com/watch?v=jzbQt2MGf14&t=2421s.
+This guy is awesome and definitely worth a listen!